Way2CU/Caracal/docs/tags/template.markdown

 ```

-## Transfering parameters
+## Setting template parameters

-Similarly to [`cms:module`](module.markdown) call, `cms:template` tag allows transfering parameters to the new template.
+Similarly to [`cms:module`](module.markdown) call, `cms:template` tag allows setting parameters to be used in template.
 This is done by creating child `param` tags.
 These parameters are later available in included template through `$template` variable.

 Tag, recognizes the following attributes: